schochastics/Rokemon/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
 ![](rokemon.png)

-An R package to create Pokemon style ggplots.
-It also includes a dataset of 801 Pokemon with 41 features.
+An R package to create Pokemon inspired ggplots.
+It also comes with dataset of 801 Pokemon with 41 different features (Gotta analyze'em all!).

 Install
 =======